ejames9/Djam/README.txt

 as the optional 2nd argument when instantiating the client.

 **r.body**
-   -Use this response object property retrieve the content of the search response.
+   -Use this response object property to retrieve the content of the search response.
 JSON by default.
 **r.status**
    -This property will give you access to the dialogues' HTTP status code, in case there are issues.
 **r.text**